 The family proceedings court will want to see the full birth certificate of the child.
 The court will also charge you a fee of £215 for their services.

 Once this gets filed the court will set a date for a hearing.
 They will issue a 'C52 acknowledgement form' to you.
 Give form C52 to the legal parent of the child (i.e. the surrogate).

 The birth mother must agree to the parental order in writing.
-The same applies and any other parent of the child.
+The same applies for any other parent of the child.
 They will use form A101A titled 'Agreement to the making of a parental order in respect of my child.
 Section 54 of the Human Fertilisation and Embryology Act 2008'.

 Note: You should not delay applying for a parental order.
 This procedure to become a child's legal parent is not possible once the child turns six (6) months old.

 There is another option if you or your partner are not related to the child.
 The same alternative is also available if you are single.
-You may consider child adoption as the only way for you to become the legal parent.
+You may consider the child adoption process as the only way for you to become the legal parent.